 Ms. Richardson testified: "That was because, again, it's not associated with a distribution or a sortation.
 It is taking equipment away from the staging area.
-It's movement of mail - - in this case, it's movement of equipment, and that has traditionally been assigned to the mail handler craft."
+It's movement of mail - - movement of mail - - in this case, it's movement of equipment, and that has traditionally been assigned to the mail handler craft."